 How to Choose the Best Personal Flotation Device for Kayak Fishing

-There’s a lot of things you need to consider before buying a fishing PFD, because getting it wrong can really make a difference both your comfort – and the functionality of the life jacket.
+There are a lot of things you need to consider before buying a fishing PFD, because getting it wrong can make a difference to your comfort – and the functionality of the life jacket.

 Read on to discover what you should be looking for, with some expert tips thrown in to help you make a choice.